All Episodes

 But you see, it's selected.

-You remember the case involving Peyote.
+Remember the case involving Peyote?

-Remember that, Mr. Snerdley.
+Remember that, Mr. Snirdley?

 Peyote was required, they said, certain religious ceremonies, and they got an exemption.

-A peyote was claimed legal because it was said that we could not infringe on the religious freedoms of Native Americans.
+Peyote was claimed legal because it was said that we could not infringe on the religious freedoms of Native Americans.

-And I remember when that argument came up because then everybody said, we know what's going to happen now.
+And I remember when that argument came up, because then everybody said, we know what's going to happen now.

 And now we've done an absolute 180.